FAQs

 Are our sessions confidential?

 While I take precautions to ensure our sessions are confidential, please click on the FORMS page on this website to read the limits to confidentiality and privacy.
+Some of the forms have been revised and will be sent to you through Cliniko — my practice management software.

 Here is an excellent explanation of the different disciplines on the Ontario Society of Psychotherapists website.